 Two (2) tamper labels, applied to the edges of the module's covers during manufacturing, provide physical tamper evidence.
 The tamper labels are located near the fan and wrap around the front and back.
 See the arrows in Figure 1 and Figure 2 for the placement of these labels.
-The tamper labels should be inspected periodically to verify that fresh labels have not been applied to a tampered module.
+The tamper labels should be inspected every six months and compared to the previously-recorded serial number to verify that fresh labels have not been applied to a tampered module.
+If the labels show evidence of tamper, the Crypto-Officer should assume that the module has been compromised and contact HP Customer Support.